 - Stuffed into a Locker: One of Chang's guards suffers this fate when the study group gains the upper hand over them.

 - Sudden Downer Ending: The goodbye scene with the whole group.

 - Sweet Polly Oliver: Annie disguises herself as one of Chang's boy guards.

 - We Need a Distraction: Used word-for-word by Shirley.
-Pierce being Pierce, he immediately suggests Annie and Britta employ Distracted by the Sexy on the guards.
+Pierce being Pierce, he immediately suggests Annie and Britta employ Show Some Leg on the guards.

-- Wham Episode: As a result of the Heroic Sacrifice, Troy completes his deal with the AC repair group and has to leave the group to go the AC repair school.
+- Wham Episode: Chang's season-long subplot is finally resolved, and as a result of the Heroic Sacrifice, Troy completes his deal with the AC Repair group and has to leave the group to go the AC Repair School.

 - Wimp Fight: The Dean versus Faux-by.

 - Wire Dilemma: Parodied with a single wire.Abed: Which wire do I cut?